blkpr - Man Page

 -c, --command command

-The command of persistent reservations, supported commands are register, reserve, release, preempt, preempt-abort, and clear.
+The command for managing persistent reservations.
+Supported commands are: register, reserve, release, preempt, preempt-abort, and clear.

 -k, --key key